 How to Upload a File in Design Space to Make a Stencil

-If you are not up to creating your own stencil, no problem.
-There are hundreds and thousands out there you can use.
-They are for sale on Etsy and often found free many places too!
+If you are not up to creating your own stencil designs, no problem.
+There are hundreds and thousands of SVGs out there you can use.
+They are for sale on Etsy and often found free many places too, like on this website.

 If you want to swipe my free file for ‘it’s good to be home’ I have it available in my Resource Library at the bottom of the page.